Quansight-Labs/quansight-labs-site/posts/2021/10/cxx-numba-interoperability.md

 A Python script
 [cxx2py.py](https://github.com/pearu/pearu.github.io/tree/main/cxx2py/cxx2py.py)
-is provided that auto-generates, from user-supplied C++ header and source files, the C/C++ wrapper library as well as a Python [ctypes](https://docs.python.org/3/library/ctypes.html) wrapper module.
+is provided that auto-generates, from a user-supplied C++ header and source files, the C/C++ wrapper library as well as a Python [ctypes](https://docs.python.org/3/library/ctypes.html) wrapper module.
 The Python module contains ``ctypes`` definitions of C++